 It has been just over a week since my wife’s sister died in an automobile accident.
 She was 41 years old.
 Following the sudden death of a loved one; seven days might as well be forever.
-It feels as the time between the big bang the formation of life on earth: fits and starts stumbling through an ongoing darkness.
+It feels like the time between the big bang and the formation of life on earth: fits and starts stumbling through the ongoing darkness.
 The present slows to an interminable crawl of erratic sleep, strange dreams, waiting, watching, and hoping someone doesn’t expect you to speak more than a mumble.

 On Sunday morning, while I was preparing for worship, one of the choir members asked how my wife was doing.
 I told her, “she doesn’t feel like coming today.
 Everything is still a bit overwhelming.”
-To which the choir member replied, “I know, it just s-u-c-k-s”.
+To which the choir member replied, “I know, it just s-u-c-k-s.”
 Liz was right; it does suck.
 Death sucks, whether expected or accidental, it s-u-c-k-s for the living.
 How do we live with the suck of death all around us?

 Here’s the good news.
 We’re not the first (nor will be the last) people to ask the question.
-This maybe one of the oldest questions humans have asked.
+This may be one of the oldest questions humans have asked.
 How do we live with the pain of loss?
 Where do we place this pain; given already complex demands on our lives?
-Whether you were a nomad on the plains of Central Asia 2000 years ago or a 21st century person today with access to technology and health care, you still die.
+Whether you were a nomad on the plains of Central Asia 2000 years ago or a 21st-century person today with access to technology and health care, you still die.
 Death is a reality we cannot ignore.
 What connects us to our ancestors, no matter how primitive they might have been, is death.
 We mourn, we ritualize death, and we all feel sadness and loss when someone dies.

 - The more we engage with our grief, the more control we have over our grief.
 When our grief is identified, described, and occupied instead of remaining dormant (like a sleeping black dog), we are living through (versus in) the suckiness.